-This pin also symbolizes your resolve and our union's proud tradition now:
+This pin also symbolizes your resolve and our union's proud tradition of not allowing outside influences divide or defeat us.

 This new video explains how the Michigan Civil Service Commission adopted rule changes that prohibit bargaining on several issues important to MCO members.
 Read more about the changes and how MCO members can show solidarity despite the changes at mco-seiu.org/civilservice.